Fact-checked

 1. Pregnancy.

-2. Arterial or venous thrombosis, thrombophlebitis, ischemic heart disease, hypertension, or previous use of COC hypertension.
+2. Arterial or venous thrombosis, thrombophlebitis, ischemic heart disease, hypertension or hypertension caused by previous use of COCs.

 3. Cerebral ischemia, including severe local migraine.

-4. Diseases of the liver: cholestatic jaundice of pregnant women in anamnesis.
-Violations of the excretory function of the liver.
+4. Liver diseases: history of cholestatic jaundice of pregnant women, disorders of excretory function of the liver.

-5. Presence in the anamnesis of pathological conditions, on the occurrence or course of which sex steroids influence; diseases that occurred during pregnancy or complicated the course of a previous pregnancy (for example, herpes of pregnant women, hemolytic syndrome, chorea and otosclerosis).
+5. History of pathological conditions, the occurrence or course of which is influenced by sex steroids; diseases that arose during pregnancy or complicated the course of a previous pregnancy (for example, herpes of pregnancy, hemolytic uremic syndrome, chorea and otosclerosis).

 6. Malignant hormone-dependent tumors (eg, breast cancer).

-7. Bleeding from the genital tract of unexplained etiology.
+7. Bleeding from the genital tract of unknown etiology.

 Hormonal contraception and pregnancy

-In those rare cases when a woman accidentally took hormonal contraceptives during an early pregnancy, their damaging effects on the fetus were also not revealed.
+In those rare cases where a woman accidentally took hormonal contraceptives during early pregnancy, no harmful effects on the fetus have been found.